 Students taking this course will schedule thirty minutes per week of applied lessons under the guidance of a member of the music faculty.
 Students taking this course as part of their applied major requirement may complete it for credit twice.
-Students may not complete both their applied major and secondary areas within the same course sequence.
+Students may not complete both their applied Academic Catalog